WE TRAIN TOMORROW'S HEROES TODAY.

 Fire and safety are two areas that Kevin Kenney knows and understands thoroughly.
 Having worked in the Broward County public safety and fire sectors since 1980 (Joined Resolve in 1994), Kevin on the front lines with various agencies including Port Everglades Public Safety, Broward County Fire Rescue, BSO Fire Rescue, and most recently with Resolve Marine Group and Academy.
 Kevin’s fire fighting expertise is an important contribution to the Academy’s “As Real As It Gets” position where Kevin’s diverse safety sector experience ensures fire and damage control simulations immerse students into real-world scenarios.

 After 20 years in the U.S. Coast Guard’s Search & Rescue, Counter-Narcotic and -Terrorism operations, Will Williamson honed his crisis management/ emergency preparedness capabilities as he helped the city of New Orleans rebuild after Hurricane Katrina.
 Taking that passion and experience into the classroom, Will’s past six years as an instructor have been highly-effective teaching and mentoring crewmembers in shipboard and bridge leadership.
 As the Maritime Training Coordinator, Will’s real-world training combined with his B.A. in Homeland Security focuses his expertise towards innovative fire, safety, and crisis training.

 Course Coordinator / Administrative Assistant

-For the past 7 years, Kim Hamby has been in the Academy’s front office greeting new and returning attendees with her infectious enthusiasm and attentive service.
+Kim Hamby has been in the Academy’s front office greeting new and returning attendees with her infectious enthusiasm and attentive service for over 10 years.
 Kim, a long-term resident of South Florida, has extensive experience working in administrative roles where her attention to detail and calm demeanor ensures Academy attendees are prepared and informed before, during and after their course programs.

 Resolve Maritime Academy employs a diverse staff of part-time and adjunct instructors who offer focused expertise, specialized services, and support as required.
 These instructors have recent and relevant hands-on experience and are subject matter experts in the areas they teach.
 These instructors are all professionals with first-hand experience working as structural firefighters, pilots, emergency responders, and more.